 - Cutting In: 0.32 Minutes Per Square Foot

 - Rolling Walls: 0.185 Minutes Per Square Foot

 - Cleanup: 0.07 Minutes Per Square Foot

 In order to use this information for your own project, you will need to find the square footage of your room and multiply that by 0.76 to get the total minutes it will take to paint your room.

-If you have a 20′ x 15′ room with 9′ ceilings, to get the square footage you will add up the diameter of the entire room.
-The diameter is the total length around the room.
+If you have a 20′ x 15′ room with 9′ ceilings, to get the square footage you will add up the perimeter of the entire room.
+The perimeter is the total length around the room.
 So in this case that is 20+20+15+15 = 70 linear feet.

-Next, take the diameter and multiply it by the height of the room to get the total square footage: 70 * 9 = 630 square feet.
+Next, take the perimeter and multiply it by the height of the room to get the total square footage: 70 * 9 = 630 square feet.